xandergos/terrain-diffusion/README.md

 - A diffusion (EDM2) decoder learns to convert latent vectors to terrain with improved fidelity
 - Another diffusion model learns to generate latent terrain representations directly
 - Coarse and fine details generated separately for improved accuracy and robustness
-- A GAN generates the most large-scale features, ensuring coherence on continental scales
+- A tileable GAN generates the most large-scale features, ensuring coherence on continental scales

 ### 2. **Acceleration via sCM**
 - Diffusion models are distilled following the process in "Simplifying, Stabilizing & Scaling Continuous-Time Consistency Models".